NASA

 Recent Posts

-SpaceX is preparing to launch a Falcon 9 rocket to deploy 28 Starlink satellites into low-Earth orbit
+SpaceX launched a Falcon 9 rocket from Florida, successfully deploying 28 Starlink satellites into low-Earth orbit

 2 weeks ago